JaSei/mmcloud_linuxdays/README.md

 #mesos-marathon cloud
-presentation about our mesos-marathon cloud for czech HPC
+presentation about our mesos-marathon cloud for Prague [Linuxdays](https://www.linuxdays.cz/2016)